-The Municipality is further mandated to mark the Municipality roads.
-Road marking is crucial to communicate information, warnings, demarcate road the lanes and provide safety for road users.
-Currently the municipality have marked the entire Malamulele town and the VTS.
+The Municipality is further mandated to mark all Municipal roads.
+Road marking is crucial to communicate information, warnings, demarcate road lanes and provide safety for road users.
+Currently the municipality have marked the entire Malamulele town roads and the Vehicle Testing Station (VTS).